MHJahanbakhsh/notes/js.md

 `this` keyword really depends on where it is called.specially in functions
 ### `call` , `apply` and `bind` function methods and partial design pattern:

+call and apply mutate the original function but bind creates a new function call takes arguments one by one.apply take them as an list